Judge orders Texas to suspend new law banning most abortions

 Some providers have said that Texas clinics are now in danger of closing while neighboring states struggle to keep up with a surge of patients who must drive hundreds of miles.
 Other women, they say, are being forced to carry pregnancies to term.

-“This is not some kind of vigilante scheme,” said Will Thompson, defending the law for the Texas Attorney General’s Office.
+“This is not some kind of vigilante scheme,” said Will Thompson, counsel for the Texas Attorney General’s Office, while defending the law to Pitman last week.
 “This is a scheme that uses the normal, lawful process of justice in Texas.”

 The Texas law is just one that has set up the biggest test of abortion rights in the U.S. in decades, and it is part of a broader push by Republicans nationwide to impose new restrictions on abortion.